US: A Long 1932 – Or More? - The Globalist

 The U.S. courts are far from an effective bulwark against the pattern of unconstitutional overreach that will become a Trump hallmark.

 The courts are a patchwork of widely disparate viewpoints at every level.
-Rulings and affirmation on appeal are a matter of luck of the draw with a specific judge.
+Rulings and affirmation on appeal are a matter of the luck of the draw with a specific judge.

 This has always been true to some extent, but the history-altering mindset of U.S. courts has certainly been true since the highly politicized Bush v.
 Gore ruling by the U.S. Supreme Court that installed George W. Bush in December 2000 as President of the United States.

-Once the large number of pending vacancies, including an initial U.S. Supreme Court vacancy, are filled by President Trump with conservative ideologues, it seems unlikely the courts will be a bastion of resistance.
+Once the large number of pending vacancies, including an initial U.S. Supreme Court vacancy, are filled by President Trump with conservative ideologues, it seems unlikely that the courts will be a bastion of resistance.

 They, too, will not be an obstacle to America’s ever more earth-shattering turn from 1932 to 1933 on the Weimar clock.